nikunjvaghasiya/nikunjvaghasiya/README.md

 Machine Learning Engineer
 --------------

 To build a career in an organization where my innovative ideas and skills will be used for the growth of the company and also provide a platform to share my knowledge with others.
 Aspire to make something unique and useful, through various avenues and to achieve perfection at every step.
-Skilled in Data Science, Machine Learning, and Deep Learning, Web Development, Backend Development.
-Strong operations professional with a Bachelor's degree focused in SOLIDWORKS.
+Skilled in Web Development, Backend Development, and Cutting Edges AI Technology.
 I want to work in a challenging environment and strive for excellence in all the assignments

 * 🌍  I'm based in ahmedabad, gujarat
 * ✉️  You can contact me at [nikunj.vaghasiya2050@gmail.com](mailto:nikunj.vaghasiya2050@gmail.com)